 Day served as lululemon's CEO from July 2008 until January 2014.
 (Id. ¶ 49.)
-Day's resignation was announced on June 10, 2013, but she remained with lululemon until her successor officially took over as CEO in January 2014.
+Day's resignation was announced in June 2013, but she remained with lululemon until her successor officially took over as CEO in January 2014.
 (Id.)

-Wilson is lululemon's founder, and has been a member of the Board and the company's largest individual shareholder since 1998.
+Wilson is lululemon's founder, and has been a member of the board and the company's largest individual shareholder since 1998.
 (Id. ¶ 50.)
 Wilson has served as Chairman of the Board since 1998, but announced in December 2013 that, although he will remain on the board, he intends to resign as Chairman shortly before lululemon's annual meeting in June 2014.
 (Id.)
-The company's Annual Report on Form 10-K that was filed on March 21, 2013 states that Wilson "controls a significant percentage of our stock and is able to exercise significant influence over our affairs," and that he "is able to influence or control... the election of directors."
+In the company's most recent Annual Report on Form 10-K filed on March 21, 2013, defendants acknowledge that Wilson "controls a significant percentage of our stock and is able to exercise significant influence over our affairs," and that he "is able to influence or control . . . the election of directors."
 (Id.)